heptarch/heptarch.github.io/projects.md

        id="sn-1"
        class="margin-toggle"/>
 	   <span class="sidenote">
-	   A few of these recipients, e.g. Yann LeCun, did their most highly cited work at Bell Labs!
+	   And a few of these recipients, e.g. Yann LeCun, did their most highly cited work at Bell Labs.
 	   </span>
 Arguably, this a problem of timescale.
 Like the Nobel, Turing Awards tend to arrive long after the fact; in twenty